All Collections

 To get a better understanding of advanced search, please refer to this article.

 Click on "Add question" to create questions for your survey based on field or reference.
-You can also add a text section here to display in the survey.
+You may also add a text section here to display in the survey.

 In the example below, a field question is created for the field "Description."